KILTprotocol/docs/sdk/04_claiming/02_attestation_request.md

 import RequestAttestation from '!!raw-loader!@site/code_examples/sdk_examples/src/core_features/claiming/03_request_attestation.ts';

-To obtain credentials, Claimers have to request an attestation for a set of claims from an Attester.
+To obtain credentials, Claimers have to request an attestation for a set of claims from an Issuer.
 The resulting object is a `Credential`, which can be created following the snippet below.

-This process does not involve any interaction with the KILT blockchain, but is simply a communication channel where the Claimer and the Attester can communicate.
+This process does not involve any interaction with the KILT blockchain, but is simply a communication channel where the Claimer and the Issuer can communicate.

 <TsJsBlock>
   {RequestAttestation}